 She was happy to learn that we were Christians but was a little confused when I told her that Protestants don’t do the “actions” but profess the Trinity.
 We were the last to enter the caves and did so in the Name of the Father and the Son and the Holy Spirit.

-She lead us through caves where many saints were buried and lived their lives as hermits and had miracles associated with them.
+She led us through caves where many saints were buried and lived their lives as hermits and had miracles associated with them.
 There were lots of coffins and people were kissing them.

 I certainly can’t judge or deny these miracles.
-The book that I base my life, the Bible, is full of them.
+The book that I base my life on, the Bible, is full of them.

 My favorite miracle story happened one Easter when a hermit was in the dining room surrounded by coffined saints.
 He excitedly exclaimed, “He is risen!”
 And all the dead saints responded, “He is risen, indeed!”
 I exclaim this each Easter as well and I am sure to remember this story.